-Outdoor life was probably not foremost in the minds of brothers Steinar and Sigmund Helle when they started knife production in the old forge at home on their farm in Holmeland in 1932.
+How far has the Helle Temagami Carbon Knife come from the manufacturer’s origins?
+Well, outdoor life was probably not foremost in the minds of brothers Steinar and Sigmund Helle when they started knife production in the old forge at home on their farm in Holmeland in 1932.

-However, the local market soon became too small and consequently, new markets needed to be conquered.
+Regardless, the local market soon became too small and consequently, new markets needed to be conquered.
 Therefore, Steinar Helle packed his rucksack full of knives and set off on the long trip over the mountains towards the east.
 On a bicycle!

 Today, just as when the Helle brothers started making knives, much of the production is done manually but, the philosophy remains the same: Quality craftsmanship is best preserved by skilled craftsmen; craftsmen with extensive experience and knowledge who still take pride in making each and every Helle knife unique.

 Consequently, today, Helle knives are sold all around the world and customers receive the same old world quality as when the Helle brothers first started making knives.